learn-compsci/mathematical-techniques/content/Unit 5.md

 		arr[min_index], arr[index1] = arr[min_index], arr[index1]
 ```

-Here's an idea about how these 2 sorting methods work.
+Here's an idea about how these two sorting methods work.
 The first one basically tries to move the $i^{th}$ element backwards until $arr[i] > arr[i - 1]$.
 After that, we rinse and repeat with $i + 1$.

 ![[insertion-sort.svg]]

-For example, let's say that we're on the 4th element, we iterate backwards and keep swapping until the $3$ element is greater than the element on its left, which only happens when it's the second element on the array.
+For example, let's say that we're on the $4^{th}$ element, we iterate backwards and keep swapping until the $3^{rd}$ element is greater than the element on its left, which only happens when it's the $2^{nd}$ element on the array.

 How many steps does the program take?
 Well the inner loop takes **at most** $index1$ many iterations, and $index1$ ranges from $1$ to $n$.
-So `sorter1` uses at most $1 + 2 + 3 + 4 + \cdots + (n - 1)$ iterations at most.
+So `sorter1` uses at most $1 + 2 + 3 + 4 + \cdots + (n - 1)$ iterations.

-The second one, on the other hand, repeatedly tries to find the minimum element, before placing it in the correct location.
+The second one, on the other hand, repeatedly tries to find the minimum element before placing it in the correct location.

 ![[selection-sort.svg]]

 How many iterations does this take now?
 For `index1`, we need to check $n - index1$ values.
 This means the total iterations are $n + (n - 1) + (n - 2) + \cdots + 1$.

-Okay, so both methods have $1 + 2 + \dots = (n)(n + 1)/2$ iterations.
-But what they do each iteration is not the same!
+Okay, so both methods have $1 + 2 + \dots = \frac{n(n+1)}{2}$ iterations.
+But what they do in each iteration is not the same!
 The first one does some swapping, the second one does comparisons and only swaps towards the end.
 It would be reasonable to think that because of that, even though the number of iterations are the same, the total time taken would be different.
 Again, a hypothetical plot you might see if we took some experimental values might look something like this:

 ![[example-plot-2.svg]]